Search Titan CMS

 Maintain these tools and services on your site only if they add enough value to balance the performance cost.
 Confirm that any third-party scripts are minified and otherwise performance-optimized though use of such attributes as async, defer, preconnect and dns-prefetch.

-‘Opportunities’ That are Difficult to Implement and may not Balance Against ROI
+‘Opportunities’ That are Difficult to Implement and May Not Balance Against ROI

-Efficiently encode and Size images Properly
+Efficiently Encode and Size Images Properly

 Warnings will alert you to unoptimized images.
 Again, optimizing your images is your best defense against poor site performance and long load times.
 However, to fully clear this “opportunity” from the audit results, the site would need to use either the <picture> element and or <img srcset>, which means storing multiple versions of an image or employing third-party image optimization services and CDNs.